m-lab/ndt-server/spec/ndt7.md

 MAY be sent by both the client and the server throughout the subtest, regardless of the test type, because both parties run network measurements they MAY want to share.
-Note: the bytes exhanged as part of the textual messages could themselves be useful to measure the network performance.
-An implementation MAY close the connection if it is receiving Textual WebSocket messages more frequently than one every 250 millisecond.
+Note: the bytes exhanged as part of the textual messages SHOULD themselves be useful to measure the network performance.
+An implementation MAY decide to close the connection if it is receiving Textual WebSocket messages more frequently than one every 250 millisecond.

 When the configured duration time has expired, the parties SHOULD close the WebSocket channel by sending a Close WebSocket frame.
 The client